brndnmtthws/brndn-io/content/posts/whats-the-deal-with-yield-inversion/index.md

 the very least _pause_ on raising rates, and possibly even _adjust_ rates in the future.

-The question of whether we're "in a recession" or not involves both technical definitions and real economic impacts, but if we go by the common definition of "2 consecutive quarters of negative real growth" (which is widely accepted), then the data suggests we may be in a technical recession.
+Whether we're "in a recession" depends on which definition you care about, but if we go by the common definition of "2 consecutive quarters of negative real growth" (which is widely accepted), then the data suggests we may be in a technical recession.

 ## What This Means for Investors